SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 # Events

-The events page enables investigation in the latest events received by SEKOIA.IO using a log list, a search bar and multiple filters.

-## Log listing

-The events page displays a list of the latest events received by [SEKOIA.IO](http://sekoia.io/).

-The default columns are:

-- `Timestamp`: Event date
-- `Event.dialect`: Type of intake that sent the event
-- `Description`: Smart description with clickable links formatted by [SEKOIA.IO](http://sekoia.io/) to show the most important elements and make them easily accessible, such as IP Address, Type or Name

-It is possible to add or remove other columns using the  `Show fields`  tab by:

-- Selecting the desired field in the `Available field` section using the "+" button
-- Selecting the field to remove in `Selected fields` section using the "-" button
-- Typing the desired field name in the `search bar` at the top of `Selected fields`

-### Log lines

-Each line of log can be unrolled to show:

-- `Details`: Detailed information retrieved from the log about the event once parsed and elements related to the intake and community.
-These information can be used in the search bar
-- `STIX`: Event as a STIX bundle that will be used by detection engines
-- `Raw event`: Event as received by [SEKOIA.IO](http://sekoia.io/)
+The events page enables in depth investigation in your latest logs sent to SEKOIA.IO.
+With its complex searchbar, the possibility to easily add and remove filters, and  now its powerful aggregation tool, this page lets you sort, filter, analyze and visualize logs in an efficient manner.

 ## Search bar

 You can search among the list of events by using the `Dork Query Langage`.
 A complete documentation on how to use this langage is available [here]( dork_language.md).

 At most 100k events can be returned by a search, if this number is reached the search has to be narrowed.

 ### Filters

 It is possible to use and combine filters in the search bar.
-You can do so by:
+You can do so in various ways:

-- Adding `Smart description`:  click on the "+" button
+- Add `Smart description` by hovering over a value and clicking on the `Filter for value` button
-- Adding `Details`: The query is made on the existing fields in the "details" section by clicking on the "+" button for one of the items
+- Add `Details`: The query is made on the existing fields in the "details" section by clicking on the "+" button for one of the items

 To go back to the list of logs shown, you need to clear filters and select "Current events"

 ### Save filters

-It is possible to save a query by clicking on the star icon next to the search bar.
-The period of time is not saved with it.
+It is possible to save a query by clicking the Star icon in the search bar.
+The selected period of time is not saved with it.

-To check it out, you can click on "Saved queries" then select the wanted period of time and press enter to see the events found.
+To access your saved queries:

+1. Click on `Saved queries`(the star button in the top right of the page)
+2. Select a period of time
+3. Click on `Search` to see your saved query events

 ### Date